-EXTREME FAT BURN Version!
+New and Improved EXTREME FAT BURN Version!

 First of all, don’t even try to find these ingredients at your local stores.
-You’ll just waste time, get frustrated and probably end up buying substitutions that are inferior quality and/or taste.
+You’ll just waste time, get frustrated and probably end up buying substitutions that are inferior in quality and/or taste.
 It’s much easier and time efficient to use the links embedded within the recipe below.
-They will take you to the specific order pages on Amazon.com to order online and have it all delivered straight to your home with no shopping required!
+They will take you to the specific order pages on Amazon.com to order online and have it all delivered straight to your home with no shopping required.

-This new version uses coconut oil exclusively, which gives it a higher fat burning effect (and tastes better).
+This recipe uses coconut oil exclusively, which gives it a higher fat burning effect (and tastes better).
 The last version used cacao butter which gave it a higher melting point (about 92°).
 That made it more stable at room temperature and therefore easier to serve and leave out at parties and such, without the need to keep it cool, so if that’s your purpose, go ahead and use cacao butter instead of coconut oil.
-It will still be a mildly fat burning recipe, but not as potent as this version.
+It will still be a mildly fat burning recipe, but not nearly as potent as this version.

-Most actually prefer the taste of this coconut oil version over the cacao butter version, but then again, some people don’t like the taste of coconut and this does have a hint of that taste, so in that case, use this coconut oil.
+Most actually prefer the taste of this coconut oil version over the cacao butter version, but then again, some people don’t like the taste of coconut and this does have a hint of that taste, so in that case, use refined coconut oil.

 While cacao butter certainly is a healthy type of fat, coconut oil offers even more health benefits and makes this recipe a much stronger “negative fat” food, which means that you will burn more fat off your body than you just ate!
 You can literally eat yourself skinny with this recipe, using this coconut oil-only version!*

-Important Note: This recipe is a very specific formulation of carefully chosen ingredients, through extensive research and testing.
+Important Note: This recipe is a very specific formulation of carefully chosen ingredients, through years of extensive research and testing.
 It will work as a fat-burning formula and health food ONLY IF the specific ingredients are used below, without ANY substitutions of other brands, so be sure to follow it exactly to the “T,” using the handy embedded links to order your ingredients.

 - 5 oz.
 (3/4 cup) organic coconut oil